BookBytes/halliganClue/README.md

 Run ./test in a terminal window with forwarding enabled to automatically create three clients (all client objects called "c").

+## Notes
+raw_input blocks receiving - use curses to fix this?
+Just using the name thing to test notifications.

 ### An ideal list of messages